March 30th, 2008 by lukav

 August 28th, 2007 by lukav

-There are some posts on the network, but all of then suggest to not use float when printing.
-However this was no good for me, cause I arranged me forms with css and no tables.
-The solution of fixing the with of floats was also no good, since I have different internationalization and some text differ in length.
+There are some posts on the network, but all of them suggest to not use floats when printing.
+However this was no good for me, cause I arranged my forms with css and no tables.
+The solution to fix the width of floats was also no good, since I have different internationalization and some text differ in length.

 So since I couldn’t find any css solution I had to make a simple JS hack.

-In turns out IE has to useful events - onbeforeprint and onafterprint.
+In turns out IE has two useful events – onbeforeprint and onafterprint.
 So I just used those to go over all my floating elements and set the width before printing:

 // We try to fix printing styles because IE is has problems